LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

              print(f'{len(case_data)} out of {len(case_ids)} processed')

 We can now do some analysis.
-First we'll check which judges saw the most of these cases.
+First we'll check which judges saw the most cases among Antitrust cases that terminated in 2024.
 We'll also get info on how long these cases lasted.

 .. code-block:: python